Near Eastern Studies

 Continuation of 301.
 Class reading of more sophisticated discursive prose and short stories.
 Class discussion in Arabic of assigned texts not translated in class.
 Emphasis on the systematic study of syntax.
 Increased emphasis on speaking about a variety of topics.
 Arabic composition.
 Two 90-minute classes, two periods of drill.
 Staff

-ARA 401 - Advanced Arabic Skills Workshop Not offered this year LA
+ARA 401 - Advanced Arabic Skills Workshop LA

 This course develops to a more advanced and natural level the linguistic skills of listening, speaking, and reading through the reading and class discussion of lengthy texts, primarily literary ones.
 Term papers written in Arabic provide the opportunity to improve composition, and aural comprehension is honed through the use of tapes of Arabic broadcasts, and through viewing films from various parts of the Arab world.
 Prerequisite: 301 or instructor's permission.
 Two 90-minute classes.
 Staff

-ARA 403 - Topics in Arabic Language and Culture Fall LA
+ARA 403 - Topics in Arabic Language and Culture LA

 This course is designed as an advanced, fourth-year course in Arabic language and culture which may be repeated up to two times, provided the topic is different each time.
 The course is intended to appeal to students who prefer to study in an Arabic immersion environment, and all aspects of the course will be conducted in Arabic.
 Staff

-ARA 404 - Topics in Arabic Language and Culture Not offered this year LA
+ARA 404 - Topics in Arabic Language and Culture LA

 Introduces the conventions of major genres of history, belles-lettres and religious thought of the Abbasid era (750-1258 CE).
 Primary emphasis on reading comprehension and developing confidence in approaching classical sources.
 Conducted in Arabic, apart from translation exercises, and will also develop skills in writing, through projects, and speaking, through discussions and presentations.
 Course is divided into one or two-week units, focusing on excerpts from major texts.
 Students to complete major reading/writing project on a text of choosing.
 Staff